A Wagga brothel has erupted over suspicions of unregistered and unsafe competitors coming to the city.

 Workers are regulated and must abide by OH&S requirements, but they are not forced to practice safe sex.

-Anybody who suspects the operation of an illegal brothel is urged to contact council or police.
+Anybody who suspects the operation of an illegal brothel should call police.